 We love stories where we feel like we really get to know the characters.
 In this one, you’ll feel like you know Daniela.

 Daniela is a girl who is preparing for her first Day of the Dead without her grandpa.
 She makes an altar for him with all his favorite things and has actually been really looking forward to this day.

-She really misses her grandpa (a feeling many kids can relate to), and she knows that this is the one day a year where her grandpa can come visit her.
+She really misses her grandpa (a feeling many kids can relate to), and she knows that this is the one day a year where her grandpa can visit her.

-What’s extra cool about this book is that it also has a lot of extra resources in the back, a glossary of words, and there’s instructions for making a macaroni skeleton craft.
+What’s extra cool about this book is that it also has many extra resources in the back, a glossary of words, and instructions for making a macaroni skeleton craft.
 And they have a lot of extra information on the sides of the pages.

 This book is also part of a series about holidays and celebrations, so you might want to get a few others if you like this one.